KB Home (KBH)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, KB Home’s ROIC averaged 4.8 percentage point decreases over the last few years.
+Unfortunately, KB Home’s ROIC has decreased over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-12. Key Takeaways from KB Home’s Q3 Results
+12. Key Takeaways from KB Home’s Q1 Results

 13. Is Now The Time To Buy KB Home?

 KB Home falls short of our quality standards.
-Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s rising cash profitability gives it more optionality, the downside is its projected EPS for the next year is lacking.
+To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its rising cash profitability gives it more optionality, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its projected EPS for the next year is lacking.

-KB Home’s P/E ratio based on the next 12 months is 11.3x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are superior stocks to buy right now.
+KB Home’s P/E ratio based on the next 12 months is 12x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+There are more exciting stocks to buy at the moment.